Challenge 1

 Conjugate base a

-The negative charge is ‘stuck’ on the carbon atom (localized).
+The negative charge is ‘stuck’ on the carbon atom—no resonance stabilization here.

 Conjugate base b